adamw00000/ProjectGame/README.md

 ----------
 ###Methodology###

-Project is to be written using extreme programming.
-Each iteracion is one week long (Friday to Thursday).
+Project will be created using extreme programming.
+Each iteration is one week long (Friday to Thursday).
 Team members work in pairs that can change between iterations.

  1. Task assignment takes place at weekly meetings (Friday, 11am) where members decide together about next week's workplan.
  2. In case of disagreement between team members leader has the final word.
  3. Due to elastic work hours of each team member exact workplan has to be planned and put into [calendar](https://calendar.google.com/calendar/r?cid=lghicnplhaaijb1p1vac05nrkk@group.calendar.google.com) until the end of meeting day.
- 4. The person appointed ss [specification](https://bitbucket.org/filipiakk/io2_specyfikacja/src/master/) expert is Szymon Zelek.
-Every new problem we encounter will be reported to authors.
+ 4. The person appointed as [specification](https://bitbucket.org/filipiakk/io2_specyfikacja/src/master/) expert is Szymon Zelek.
+Every new problem we encounter will be reported to the authors.
  5. Because of deadlines of project stages delivery, components will meet all expectations after each iteration.
  6. Code will be developed using TDD methodology.